Any Permitted? Route Direct? What those confusing words on your train ticket really mean

 The rail industry is cracking down on ticket jargon which is confusing passengers.

+Unnecessary or potentially misleading language such as “Route Direct” and “Any Permitted” is being removed or clarified to help passengers, but what do those phrases actually mean?

-Here are translations of some of the problematic phrases used:
+Here are the definitions:

 - Any Permitted